 As a founder, it can be difficult to decide which initiatives to invest in.
 Should you put your budget into developing a new product?
 Or should you spend money on equipment that will help your team work more efficiently?

 Payback periods allow you to calculate the opportunity and risk associated with an investment.
 The shorter the payback period, the better the investment.

 The formula for calculating payback period is:

-Investment / annual payback = payback period
+Investment / annual cashflow from investment = payback period

 Payback period is a useful metric to use when building a business plan, as it helps you prioritise where to spend your budget.